 P.S.
 [On 8 November] At Mr. Howard’s request I gave him for the information of the United Press Editors, but not for publication, the following statement.
 ‘Admiral Wilson today made the following statement for the information of United Press Editors.
 The statement of the United Press relative to signing of Armistice was made public from my office on basis of what appeared to be official and authoritative information.
 Am in position to know that the United Press and its representative acted in perfect good faith and that the premature announcement was result of an error for which agency was in no wise responsible.’
 A1.3

-In short: Admiral Wilson told Daniels he gave Howard permission “to use” the armistice news on 7 November not realizing Howard intended to transmit it to the United States.
-Had he realized this he would have refused the request, but would probably then have relented because he assumed either the French censors in Brest or American censors in New York City (over both whom he had no influence) would stop the message.
-And in the postscript he emphasized that he agreed to sign the 8 November statement clearing Howard and United Press of having fabricated the armistice news on the understanding that it was for use only within the UP organization and not for general release to the newspapers.
+In short: Admiral Wilson told Josephus Daniels he was not expecting Howard to transmit the armistice news to the United States.
+Had he known, he would have refused the request but would probably have relented because he assumed either the French censors in Brest or American censors in New York City (over whom he had no influence) would stop it.
+And in the postscript he emphasized that he agreed to the 8 November note clearing Howard and his agency of having fabricated the armistice news on the understanding that it was for use only within the UP organization and not for general release to the newspapers.
+(No reply from Daniels has been found.)

 The State Department demands explanations Thursday 7 – Saturday 9 November 1918

-During Thursday 7 November, Secretary of State Robert Lansing instructed the American Ambassador in Paris, William Sharp, and the President’s Special Representative, Edward House, to find out how the false armistice news had evaded the censors to reach the United Press office in New York City.
-They replied the following day and Saturday that Admiral Wilson had given the news to Roy Howard of United Press, who was in Brest and not (as people thought) in Paris, and had influenced the local cable censors to secure its transmission.
+During 7 November, Secretary of State Robert Lansing instructed the American Ambassador in Paris, William Sharp, and the President’s Special Representative, Edward House, to find out how the false armistice news had evaded the censors to reach the UP office in New York City.
+They replied that Admiral Wilson gave the news to UP President Roy Howard, who was in Brest and not (as people thought) in Paris, and influenced the local cable censors to secure its transmission to America.

-Edward House replied to Lansing that, having “investigated this matter”, his understanding was that the [false] armistice message had been sent to Admiral Wilson by Naval Attaché Jackson in Paris, that Wilson showed it to Roy Howard, who happened to be in Brest, then “sent an aide with [Howard] to cable censor so that Howard would be permitted to send through a despatch stating that Armistice had been signed”.
-Ambassador Sharp reported that, according to United Press in Paris, they spoke by telephone to Roy Howard in Brest who assured them Admiral Wilson had given the armistice news to him and to the local newspaper, and that “accompanied by one of Admiral Wilson’s aides [he] filed the cable to the United States which was passed by the censor”.
-N1 (NOTES) (It is not known whether Lansing received a copy of Admiral Wilson’s reply (and version of events) to Navy Secretary Daniels’ demand for answers about UP’s acquisition of the armistice news and its transmission to America.)
+Having “investigated this matter”, Edward House’s understanding was that the armistice message had been sent to Admiral Wilson by Naval Attaché Jackson in Paris, that Wilson showed it to Roy Howard, who was in Brest by chance, then “sent an aide with [Howard] to cable censor so that Howard would be permitted to send through a despatch stating that Armistice had been signed”.
+Ambassador Sharp reported that, according to UP staff in Paris, they spoke by telephone to Roy Howard in Brest who assured them Admiral Wilson had presented the armistice news to him and to the local newspaper, and that “accompanied by one of Admiral Wilson’s aides [he] filed the cable to the United States which was passed by the censor”.
+N1 (NOTES) (It is uncertain whether Lansing also saw Admiral Wilson’s reply to Navy Secretary Daniels’ demand for answers about UP’s acquisition and transmission of the armistice news.)

-The United Press Paris and New York City offices were facing a crisis on 8 November over Howard’s false armistice cablegram, which Howard – in Brest on the tip of the Brittany peninsula – was oblivious to at first.
-Given this, it is far more likely that the Paris office, elaborating on what Howard telegraphed them about Wilson sending an aid to help him file the cablegram, mentioned to the American officials investigating the false armistice news for Sharp and House that Admiral Wilson had intervened to make sure of Howard’s cablegram’s transmission.
+The Paris and New York City offices were facing a crisis on 8 November over Howard’s false armistice cablegram, which Howard – in Brest on the tip of the Brittany peninsula – was oblivious to at first.
+In such circumstances, it is far more likely that the Paris office overstated what Howard told them about Wilson’s sending an aide with him to file the cablegram and gave the impression to the officials investigating the false armistice news for Sharp and House that the Admiral had intervened to make sure Howard’s cablegram left Brest for New York City.
 In short, they not Howard first made the allegations.
-(See Commentary)
+(See Commentary.)

 When Howard returned from France, he tried to find out what had caused the False Armistice.
-N3 And as part of his search, he wrote to Admiral Wilson a number of times; he wanted to meet him again – perhaps for lunch “some day with my partner, Mr. Hawkins and myself” – to discuss “some of the interesting phases of the incident [of 7 November 1918] which came to my attention on my return home”.
+N3 And as part of his search, he wrote to Admiral Wilson a number of times.
+He wanted to meet him again – perhaps for lunch “some day (sic) with my partner, Mr. Hawkins and myself” – to discuss “some of the interesting phases of the incident [of 7 November 1918] which came to my attention on my return home”.
 A1.4 Wilson ignored most of his letters and there were no other meetings between them.
-He thought Howard and United Press were trying to draw him deeper into the False Armistice story for reasons of their own and were not to be trusted.
+He suspected that Howard was trying to draw him deeper into the False Armistice affair for reasons of his own and was not to be trusted.

 Associated Press suspicions about Admiral Wilson, 8 – 21 November 1918